cleaniquecoders/eligify/docs/14-reference/api/helpers.md

 **Notes:**

-- Uses `firstOrNew()` - returns new instance if not found (not persisted)
+- Searches slug first, then exact name
-- Does not throw exceptions if criteria doesn't exist
+- Returns a new (unsaved) Criteria when not found (non-throwing)
 - Useful for graceful degradation in evaluation workflows

 ---